-We investigated three variables that control affect mapping accuracy: marker choice, marker density and generation time in the production of HS.
-Microsatellites have been the traditional choice of marker in the mouse, although diallelic single nucleotide polymorphisms (SNPs) are likely to become the standard because SNPtyping technology is now as cheap, and superior in throughput and allele-calling accuracy, to microsatellite typing.
+ellites have been the traditional choice of marker in the mouse, although diallelic single nucleotide polymorphisms (SNPs) are likely to become the standard because SNP-typing technology is now as cheap, and superior in throughput and allele-calling accuracy, as microsatellite typing.
 Microsatellite markers are thought to be superior to SNPs for HS analysis because they contain more alleles and can distinguish between the eight HS founders more easily; the microsatellite markers we have used contain about four alleles on average.
-On the other hand, a multipoint analysis, such as that performed by HAPPY, can combine information from neighbouring markers so the circumstances under which SNPs or microsatellites are preferable are unclear.
+On the other hand, a multipoint analysis, such as that performed by HAPPY, can combine information from neighboring markers, so the circumstances under which SNPs or microsatellites are preferable are unclear.
 We have shown that microsatellite markers perform better than SNPs, but that at very high marker densities this advantage is lost; the optimum marker density will depend on the experimental design, particularly the number of generations required for the HS generation; under the conditions examined here, we find that SNPs and microsatellites provide equivalent mapping resolution at a 0.025 cM density.

 Our investigation of the effect of generation time on mapping resolution indicates that there is an optimal generation time for creating a suitable HS.
-Simulations in which HS generation time was varied (Figure 5) suggest that only modest generation times (10-15) are required to obtain high mapping precision, and moreover that large generation times actually result in a reduction in accuracy.
-The latter phenomenon is most probably due to genetic drift tending to fix the marker alleles, because using microsatellite markers instead of diallelic SNPs offsets the effect to some extent.
-Consistent with Darvasi's work on AIL, (Darvasi and Soller 1995)we find that most of the improvement in mapping accuracy occurs during the first 10 generations; in order to obtain the very high resolution mapping (less than 0.5 cM) that is available with the strategies described here, it will be necessary to obtain an HS of the appropriate generation number.
-However, for less stringent mapping applications this restriction on the use of HS may not be so important.
+Simulations in which HS generation time was varied (Fig. 5) suggest that only modest generation times (10-15) are required to obtain high mapping precision; moreover, that large generation times actually result in a reduction in accuracy.
+The latter phenomenon is most probably due to genetic drift, tending to fix the marker alleles, because using microsatellite markers instead of diallelic SNPs offsets the effect to some extent.
+Consistent with Darvasi's work on AIL (Darvasi and Soller 1995), we find that most of the improvement in mapping accuracy occurs during the first 10 generations; in order to obtain the very high resolution mapping (less than 0.5 cM) that is available with the strategies described here, it will be necessary to obtain an HS of the appropriate generation number.
+However, for less stringent mapping applications, this restriction on the use of HS may not be so important.

 Despite the attractions of the IVHS strategy, in the longer term the RIHS design is preferable.
 Our simulations demonstrate the utility of constructing a panel of recombinant inbred lines from an HS population.
-The strategy is attractive in that a relatively small number of lines are required: 120 lines should be more than sufficient both for QTL detection and fine-mapping, and indeed 80 lines would be useful.
-However it is important to note that we have focussed on mapping individual QTL, and have not considered the effects of epistasis or of closely linked QTL.
-Traits in which strong epistasis is suspected might be better studied using a larger number of RIL, for instance (Williams et al. 2001) suggest using 1000 lines.
+The strategy is attractive in that a relatively small number of lines is required: 120 lines should be more than sufficient both for QTL detection and fine-mapping, and indeed 80 lines would be useful.
+However it is important to note that we have focused on mapping individual QTL, and have not considered the effects of epistasis or of closely linked QTL.
+Traits in which strong epistasis is suspected might be better studied with a larger number of RIL; for instance, Williams et al. (2001) suggest using 1000 lines.

 Our work extends available experimental designs to map QTL into regions small enough to identify candidate genes for subsequent functional analyses.
-We have concentrated on designing strategies that can identify relatively small effect QTL (those explaining 10% or less of the variance of a trait) since there is accumulating evidence that such effect sizes are common and are difficult to fine-map using simple inbred strain crosses or via the construction of congenics.
+We have concentrated on designing strategies that can identify relatively small effect QTL (those explaining 10% or less of the variance of a trait), since there is accumulating evidence that such effect sizes are common and are difficult to fine-map using simple inbred strain crosses or via the construction of congenics.
 The methods we have presented here have the advantage of speed (requiring a single generation of breeding) and are relatively cheap to implement.
 It remains to be seen how successful they will be in practice.